-Cash value is the additional money above the cost of insurance you can contribute to that grows tax-deferred.
+Cash value is the additional money you can contribute (above the cost of the insurance plan) that can grow tax-deferred as an investment.
 Contributions to a cash value option allow you to build a reserve that you may have access to through loan and withdrawal options.

 How much does whole life insurance cost?

 The amount you pay will depend on how much coverage you want.
-Also factored into the cost are your age as well as your gender and health, among other considerations.
+Also factored into the cost are your age, gender and health, among other considerations.

 So, should I buy term or whole life insurance?

 Generally, you should consider a term life insurance policy to: